 Better smart home technology

-You’re watching TV on the couch and fall asleep.
+Imagine this: You’re watching TV on the couch and fall asleep.
 Many people enjoy a night or two on the couch from time to time, so there’s no need to wake you — but the noise of the TV, the thermostat, and other factors can impede your ability to get a good night’s rest.
 When the system detects that you have fallen asleep, it could be programmed to automatically lower the volume of the television, turn off the lights, and drop the temperature in the room to one more conducive for a good night’s rest.

 This technology has the potential to improve the way smart home technology works and interacts on a base level.

-Monitor occupants for safety
+Monitor occupants’ safety monitored

 Xandar Kardian’s technology goes beyond just smart home applications.
 Hotels can put the technology to use to improve electrical efficiency within rooms.
 If an occupant isn’t in the room, then the thermostat can be turned down (or up, depending on the season) to save energy, lights can be turned off, and more.

 In short-term or vacation rentals with strict rules, this technology can help owners keep track of exactly how many people are in an area.
-If you have rules against throwing parties at your rental property, you can know how many people are in the space without seeing them — and without invading the guest’s privacy.
+If you have rules against throwing parties at your rental property, you can know how many people are in the space without seeing them — and without invading the renter’s privacy.

 The health-monitoring applications of the radar tech are equally impressive.
-In nursing homes, measuring a resident’s breathing and heart rate can serve as an early-alert system for health crises before they worsen.
-It’s reasonable to assume that the sensitivity of the radar can be adjusted on a case-by-case basis, so residents at particular risk for cardiovascular issues can be placed in rooms set to monitor and raise an alarm if the resident’s pulse or breathing moves out of safe ranges.
+In nursing homes, measuring a resident’s breathing and heart rate can serve as an early alert system for health crises before they worsen.
+It’s reasonable to assume that the sensitivity of the radar can be adjusted on a case-by-case basis, so residents at particular risk for cardiovascular issues can be placed in rooms set up to monitor and raise an alarm if the resident’s pulse or breathing moves out of safe ranges.

 If placed inside cars, the technology can alert drivers if they demonstrate signs of fatigue or anything else that might place them at risk on the roads.